pkgcore/pkgcore/README.rst

 Documentation
 =============

-The official documentation can be found on readthedocs_ with alternative formats also available for download_.
+Official documentation is provided on readthedocs_ with alternative formats available for download_.

 Tests
 =====